Bill Hearn: Return to local football; prison sentence (1936–1939)

 In May 1936, Hearn returned to South Ballarat and was transferred back to the club.
 Later that month, Hearn went on trial in Ballarat for break-and-enter and theft, having stolen watches and money from a local bookmaker.
 He pleaded guilty the following month and was sentenced to six months' hard labour, which would be suspended if Hearn paid a £25 bond, abstained from drinking for six months, and was of good behaviour for two years.

 Lured by the draw of his brother Mike, Hearn moved to Minyip in the Wimmera Football League in 1937, where he would go on to play his best football.
-Hearn won the league's leading goalkicker award in 1939, with 41 goals, and was described as a "match-winner".
+Hearn won Minyip's leading goalkicker award in 1939, with 41 goals, and was described as a "match-winner".

 Midway through August 1939, Hearn and his younger brother Leslie were arrested on account of a spate of late-night robberies at Minyip businesses.
 At Minyip Police Court later that month, Hearn pleaded guilty to three charges of shop-breaking, while the charge against Leslie was dismissed.
 At Horsham General Sessions in September, Hearn again pleaded guilty to all three charges, and was "sentenced to six months' imprisonment with hard labour on each charge, the sentences to be concurrent".
 He also admitted to his prior conviction for housebreaking in Ballarat in 1936.